animesh-chouhan/animesh-chouhan.github.io/DeepThought/content/projects/youtube-playman.md

    <img src="/images/projects/youtube-playman.png" alt="youtube-playman" style="max-width:80%"/>
 </p>

 A simple yet powerful script to download and manage local copies of youtube music playlists.
 It wraps over the youtube-dl downloader and maintains an archive of downloaded songs.
 It also updates them automatically if a cronjob is configured.
-[More Info](https://animesh-chouhan.github.io/youtube-playman/)

 ## Setup